intel/llvm/sycl/doc/design/DeviceAspectTraitDesign.md

 In summary, `any_device_has<aspect>` and `all_devices_have<aspect>` must inherit from either `std::true_t` or `std::false_t` depending on whether the corresponding compilation environment can guarantee that any and all the supported devices support the `aspect`.
-Since DPC++ allows for compiling for multiple targets, these traits can be different when compiling for the individual targets and on host.

 The design of these traits is inspired by the implementation of the [sycl\_ext\_oneapi\_device\_if][2] and